-Truss v Sunak: contrasting approaches in UK leadership battle
+Truss v Sunak: Contrasting approaches in UK leadership battle

 She became MP for the South West Norfolk constituency in eastern England in 2010, surviving revelations of an affair that almost cost her the nomination.

-Since 2012 she has held a series of ministerial posts in the education, finance and departments as well as a difficult spell in justice.
+Since 2012 she has held a series of ministerial posts in departments including education and finance as well as a difficult spell in justice.

 In 2016, she campaigned for the UK to remain in the European Union but quickly became one of its strongest supporters when Britons voted for Brexit.